kanthgithub/edgefund-core/README.md

 `truffle compile`

+They also need to be migrated to the ganache-cli blockchain.
+To do this run the following command:

+`truffle migrate`

 ## Setting up a local test blockchain

 In order to run the tests we need to have a blockchain against which to run them.
 Thankfully ganache-cli